tejasavachare-2004/tejasavachare-2004/README.md

 :

 👋 Hi, I'm Tejas
-🎓 Second-year Engineering Student | 💻 Tech Enthusiast
+🎓  Engineering Student | 💻 Tech Enthusiast
 🚀 Currently exploring: NLP, ANN, and Android App Development 🛠️ Building cool stuff with Kotlin, Python, and TensorFlow 📚 Learning Data Structures and Algorithms one problem at a time